kaltura/media-framework/nginx-live-module/README.md

 * **context**: `live`

 Defines a live preset.
 A live preset is a collection of configuration parameters used by live channels.
-When a channel is created via the API, the `prefix` field must point to some `preset` blocked defined in the configuration.
+When a channel is created via the API, the `preset` field must point to a `preset` blocked defined in the configuration.

 #### variables_hash_max_size
 * **syntax**: `variables_hash_max_size size;`